 Educational Qualification | Bachelors in any discipline from recognised university |

-The UPSC IAS 2026 application form will be released on January 14, 2026.
-The last date to fill and submit the UPSC CSE application form is February 3, 2026.
+The UPSC IAS 2026 apply link has been activated on February 4, 2026.
+The UPSC IAS application last date is February 24, 2026.
 The UPSC CSE 2026 application form has two parts - Part 1 - OTR and Part 2 - application form.
 The steps to fill the IAS application form in online mode are given in detail in the IAS notification 2026 pdf.
-Applicants who successfully submit the form will be allowed to appear for the IAS exam 2026.
+Applicants who successfully submit the form are allowed to appear for the IAS exam 2026.

 UR/ OBC/ EWS | Rs 100 |